astronomer/docs/astro/install-azure.md

 - An Azure user with Owner permissions.
 See [Azure built-in roles](https://docs.microsoft.com/en-us/azure/active-directory/roles/concept-understand-roles).
 - Microsoft Azure Cloud Shell or PowerShell.
 - A minimum quota of 16 standard DDv4 series vCPUs.
 To adjust your quota limits up or down, see [Increase VM-family vCPU quotas](https://docs.microsoft.com/en-us/azure/azure-portal/supportability/per-vm-quota-requests).
 - A minimum quota of 40 standard DDv5 series vCPUs.
-TTo adjust your quota limits up or down, see [Increase VM-family vCPU quotas](https://docs.microsoft.com/en-us/azure/azure-portal/supportability/per-vm-quota-requests).
+To adjust your quota limits up or down, see [Increase VM-family vCPU quotas](https://docs.microsoft.com/en-us/azure/azure-portal/supportability/per-vm-quota-requests).
 - A subscription to the [Astro Status Page](https://status.astronomer.io).
-This ensures that you're alerted when an incident occurs or scheduled maintenance is required.
+This ensures that you're alerted when an incident occurs or when scheduled maintenance is planned.

 For more information about the resources required to run Astro on Azure, see [Azure Resource Reference](resource-reference-azure.md).